-Syntax rename pattern1 as pattern2 Parameters pattern1 A pattern used for finding symbols to be renamed.
-The pattern can contain no more than one or ? wildcard character. pattern2 A pattern used for the new name for a symbol.
-If the pattern contains a wildcard character, it must be of the same kind as in pattern1 .
+Syntax rename pattern1 as pattern2

+pattern1 A pattern used for finding symbols to be renamed.
+The pattern can contain no more than one or ? wildcard character.

+pattern2 A pattern used for the new name for a symbol.
+If the pattern contains a wildcard character, it must be of the same kind as in pattern1.

 Description Use this directive to rename symbols from the output file to the input file.
-No exposymbol is allowed to match more than one rename pattern. before any show and an be placed anywhere in the steering file, but they are executed d hide directives.
-Thus, if a symbol will be renamed, all show and he steering file must refer to the new name.
-If the name of a symbol matches a pattern1 pattern that contains no wildcard characters, the symbol will be renamed pattern2 in the output file. - bol matches a pattern1 pattern that contains a wildcard character, enamed pattern2 in the output file, with part of the name matching ter preserved.
-Example ll be renamed Y_start_X in the output file, l be renamed Y_stop_X in the output file. / Y__X isymexport failed to open the specified file.
+No exported symbol is allowed to match more than one rename pattern.

+rename directives can be placed anywhere in the steering file, but they are executed before any show and hide directives.
+Thus, if a symbol will be renamed, all show and hide directives in the steering file must refer to the new name.

+If the name of a symbol matches a pattern1 pattern that contains no wildcard characters, the symbol will be renamed pattern2 in the output file.

+If the name of a symbol matches a pattern1 pattern that contains a wildcard character, the symbol will be renamed pattern2 in the output file, with part of the name matching the wildcard character preserved.

+Example / xxx_start will be renamed Y_start_X in the output file, xxx_stop will be renamed Y_stop_X in the output file. / rename xxx as Y__X

+DIAGNOSTIC MESSAGES